 Landscaping: The rich – hire a crew to cut the grass, trim the hedges, fertilize the yard, and plant new flowers for $2,000.
 The frugal shopper – did all the same things for $200 on the weekend with materials bought on sale.
 Everyone – has a good looking front yard with curb appeal.

 Home Furnishings: The rich – buy from art galleries.
 The frugal shopper – buys art work at clearance prices at the furniture store’s going out of business sale.
 Everyone – has artwork hanging in their homes.

 Education: The rich – live on campus for four years at expensive universities.
-The frugal shopper – received a grant, works part time, and goes to the community college.
-Everyone – receives a college education.
+The frugal shopper – receives a grant, works part time, and goes to the community college.
+Everyone – graduates with a college degree.

 Internet: The rich – have high speed wireless internet for their home laptops.
 The frugal shopper – uses the library’s computer center to get online.
 Everyone – has the same access to the wealth of knowledge and answers that can be found online.

 Books: The rich – have all the latest books mailed to them through their book club.
 The frugal shopper – borrows all the latest books at the library.
 Everyone – has read the latest books, magazines, and newspapers.